michaelw-gh/cspace-converter/README.md

 ./import.sh pp_objects1 PastPerfect objects PPSdata_objects
 ```

-For these commands to actually work you will need the data files in `db/data`.

-An example using the sample data:
+For these commands to actually work you will need the data (CSV) files in `db/data`.
+Here's the command using supplied sample CSV data:

 ```
 ./import.sh cataloging Vanilla cataloging SampleCatalogingData
 ```

+## Import Staged Data (data in MongoDB) to CollectionSpace

-**Using the console**
+**Set the environment**

+There is a default `.env` file that provides example configuration.
+Override it
+by creating a `.env.local` file with custom settings.

+To use `lyrasis/collectionspace:latest`:

 ```
-./bin/rails c
-p = DataObject.first
-puts p.to_procedure_xml("CollectionObject")
+# DEVELOPMENT .env
+export CSPACE_CONVERTER_BASE_URI=http://localhost:8180/cspace-services
+export CSPACE_CONVERTER_DOMAIN=core.collectionspace.org
+export CSPACE_CONVERTER_USERNAME=admin@core.collectionspace.org
+export CSPACE_CONVERTER_PASSWORD=Administrator
+export DISABLE_SPRING=1
 ```

+**Start CollectionSpace**

+If you don't want to install and run CollectionSpace directly, you can
+use a Docker image to run CollectionSpace

+For local testing only: [docker-collectionspace](https://github.com/lyrasis/docker-collectionspace).

 **Starting/Running the development server**